 The additional cost to increase you coverage from $1 million to $2 million in liability coverage is very reasonable – usually $10 to $20 more per year.
 The extra liability protection you receive for this small additional cost makes additional liability coverage a wise investment.

 Here are a few examples of when liability coverage can protect you financially in the event of damage or bodily injury:

-Personal belongings include items such as a washer, dryer, TV, computer, sofa, clothing and similar items possessions inside your condo.
+Personal belongings include items such as a washing machine, dryer, TV, computer, sofa, clothing and similar items possessions inside your condo.
 Make sure you have enough contents protection to permit you to replace these items should they be lost due to a loss.
-As is the case with home insurance policies, you may want to do a video of your possessions so you have a record of your personal items in your condo.
+As is the case with property insurance policies, you may want to do a video of your possessions so you have a record of your personal items in your condo.

 It is important to buy condo insurance to protect your home in case of a loss.
 Condo insurance protects your financial investment in your condominium home.
 It covers what is inside your unit – damage or loss to your unit, your belongings, any improvements you may have made to your condo and your personal liability.

 Condo insurance is important because without insurance, if you have a loss, you will have to cover costs of the loss on your own.
 When you have a condominium insurance policy, the insurance company agrees to cover the costs of losses or damages specified in the policy to the limits detailed in the policy.
 Costs are paid after the deductible is paid by you.
 Often the cost of a loss can be quite high.